How to Build Muscle if You’re Skinny

 • Leg curls for your hamstrings.

 You don’t need to do every isolation lift.
-Hell, you don’t need to include any isolation lifts.
+You don’t need to include any isolation lifts.
 But if there’s a muscle you’re particularly eager to grow, it helps to include a dedicated lift for it.
-Doing triceps extensions after the bench press will double your triceps growth.
-Doing biceps curls after rows will double your biceps growth.
-Don’t underestimate isolation lifts.

 Basic Lifting Terminology